waittim/waittim.github.io/_posts/2020-11-27-mask-detection.md

 ![mask-detection-machines.png](https://github.com/waittim/waittim.github.io/raw/master/img/mask-detection-machines.png)

 Let us recall those mask detection machines at the entrance of luxury stores, they can remind customers to wear masks.
 However, most small business and local shops cannot pay thousands of dollars to equip them.
 Now, you only need a tablet or laptop, and you can have it!
-After loading, this model runs completely locally on your device, and no data will be uploaded to the server (trust me, I can't afford it).
+After loading, this model runs completely locally on your device, and no data will be uploaded to the server.

 <iframe width="700" height="393" src="https://www.youtube-nocookie.com/embed/Zx6cvJPsEoU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>